The role of parliaments in supervising the budget:

-Highly qualified and experienced experts on legislative budget processes are key in parliamentary decision making.
-The work of the Good Financial Governance (GFG) in Africa programme is to support and strengthen pan-African networks that are striving for democratic legislative budget control over finances in order to make executive decisions more transparent, manageable and efficient.
+The work of the Good Financial Governance (GFG) in Africa programme includes supporting and strengthening pan-African networks that are striving for democratic legislative budget control over finances in order to make executive decisions more transparent, manageable and efficient.

 The roles and functions of legislatures in Africa differ from one country to another, with functions and processes linked to political and administrative traditions and chosen reform paths.
-They all have their strengths and weaknesses.
-This influences envisaged capacity development strategies, but it also means that African parliaments can learn from each other with regard to applying broader approaches to hold governments to account.
+They all have their strengths and weaknesses, which in turn means that they require different capacity development strategies.
+However, it also provides the opportunity that African parliaments can learn from each other how to apply broader approaches to hold governments to account.

 Pan-African networks are crucial for highlighting the differences of national parliaments, thereby paving the way for knowledge exchange and transfer between countries and regions.
-At the same time they serve as platforms for discussion on matters of Africa-wide importance and can help parliamentarians to raise a common voice.
+At the same time, they serve as platforms for discussions on matters of Africa-wide importance and can help parliamentarians to raise a common voice.

 For more information on AFROPAC please visit www.afropac.net